BenjaminEllett/Generator/README.md

      PINs and passwords.
-On Windows, passwords should be complex (have the possibility of having letters, numbers and symbols) because they can be used for remote authentication while PINs can be short because they are only used for local authentication (which allows Windows to limi the number of PIN guesses).
+On Windows, passwords should be complex (have the possibility of having letters, numbers and symbols) because they can be used for remote authentication while PINs can be short because they are only used for local authentication (which allows Windows to limit the number of PIN guesses).

 /?